 The parkland is mixed terrain so it is advisable to wear comfortable and sturdy footwear to the event, especially if you are planning to walk the course.
 The ground is quite hard but if it has been particularly wet wellies or waterproof walking boots are always the best policy.
 The weather can be quite mixed in May so it is worth preparing for all conditions, just in case!

 Baby Changing Facilities

-There are baby changing facilities located in the Disabled toilets, these will be marked in the programme and on the ‘you are here’ boards.
+There are baby changing facilities located in the Disabled toilets, these will be marked in the event programme.

 Lost Property will be held at the Secretaries tent facing onto the second arena.
 If you find anything please hand it to a member of the event team or take it directly to the secretary’s tent.
 We will hold any lost property for two months following the event after which time it will be donated to a local charity shop.